Events from Aug 64 to Oct 64

 As mentioned above, four Daleks had been used for location recording around London, and then at “John’s Hole” near Dartford on 28th August for the mine scenes.
 The Dalek which was recorded emerging from the Thames at the climax of episode one is Dalek Five, and this same prop was used for the water-tank shots captured in studio for the same sequence.
 Continuing this scene however it was Dalek Six which became the first prop used in studio on 25th September, in which it confronts the Doctor and Ian, and then famously declares to camera, “We are the masters of Earth!”8

 All six Daleks arrived in silver livery for studio rehearsals in the afternoon however, since one Dalek was required to be of superior rank, a hasty painting session took place prior to the evening’s recording…9

 For the iconic early scenes in which prisoners were lead to the saucer a camera was mounted high up in the studio (a favoured technique of director Richard Martin) affording an excellent view of the floor-plan.
 For these scenes, Dalek Five stands guard to the left of the saucer ramp, whilst Dalek Three is to the right.
 Dalek One stands in the centre waiting to greet the prisoners, whilst Dalek Six and Dalek Four lurk in the shadows.
-Then later, Dalek Two bursts in, in black stripes, and asserts his authority.
+Then later, Dalek Two bursts in, with new paint scheme, and asserts his authority.
 Cardboard cutouts were also employed at the back of the set.

 Dalek Four has its fifteen seconds of fame in episode two where two close-ups demonstrate what a poor condition the prop was in.
 It is also the prop held aloft by the liberated humans in the final episode, for which it had its extra-large fender removed.
 Dalek Six was largely consigned to the background of many scenes, although aside from the opening it episode two, it is most notably the Dalek nearest the mine diagram on the wall.